kdheeraz/VoidAI/README.md

 # 🧠 VoidAI: Nāgārjuna-Inspired AGI Engine

-ZeroAI is an experimental AGI prototype that simulates consciousness using symbolic thought, dependent memory, and a feedback-driven karma engine.
+Void AI is an experimental AGI prototype that simulates consciousness using symbolic thought, dependent memory, and a feedback-driven karma engine.
 It draws inspiration from Nāgārjuna’s Madhyamaka philosophy — specifically the idea that the "self" is an illusion, and consciousness is a dependent, empty process.

 ---